Is this the man who put the scars on Al Capone's face?

 This later document, from when Capone was incarcerated at Alcatraz in the 1930s, shows that Capone told his doctor that his scars came from a fight when he was 15 years old.

-Could a right handed person have hit Capone in the face with a broken bottle, causing the five scars?
+Could a right handed person have hit Capone in the face with a broken bottle, causing the four scars?